ISSJ’s Adoption Policy

 ISSJ supports adoptive families working on Telling and Life Story Work via trainings, seminars, and counseling.

-For people who want to know more about ISSJ’s adoption process/policy, we hold an online group orientation session (English) on the third Tuesday of every month from 10:30am to 11:30am.
-We also have an online orientation in Japanese on the first Tuesday of every month from 10:30am to 11:30am).
+For people who want to know more about ISSJ’s adoption process/policy, we hold an online group orientation session (English) on the third Tuesday of even-numbered months from 10:30am to 11:30am.
+We also have an online orientation in Japanese on the third Tuesday of odd-numbered months（ from 10:30am to 11:30am).
+The fee is 5000 yen.
 If you are interested in the orientation, please fill in the following form.

 *Please note that the schedule may change due to national holidays in Japan.
 If there are any changes, we will notify you via this page or the email address that you fill in the application form.